jj123llol/jj123llol/README.md

 ## Music

-I listened to a lot of songs from brahman, an alis used by the artist "lil darkie" in 2016.
+I listen to a lot of songs from brahman, an alis used by the artist "lil darkie" in 2016.

 I listen to a few songs by elijah who, and atlas.

+I also listen to a artist who only has a few songs with words, who goes by cawson or polo swag on soundcloud.